 Jocelyn Helm and Karin Slaby wrote a grant in 1974 to NJ Dept. of Community Affairs to provide programs for residents of Spruce Circle (senior public housing managed by the Housing Authority Borough of Princeton).
 This program was later called Tenant Services.
 Additional funding was received from the County to offer needed social services.
 In 1976 a board of directors was developed, and in 1979 the Senior Resource Center became a non-profit organization.
 Funding sources were Princeton Borough and Township and HABOP, with funding split 3 ways.
 In the 1980s the programs expanded, adding student interns and collaborations with other organizations.

 With a grant from the United Way, the HomeFriends program started in 1987 as a friendly visitor program, matching homebound elderly with trained volunteers.
 A director was hired for this program.
 The board of directors became more active in fundraising.
-Grants were received from more sources including (1) United Way, and (2) in 1990 from NJ Commission for the Humanities for a program called People and Stories, (3) NJ Dept. of Health for a program called As Our Parents Grow Older.
+Grants were received from more sources including United Way, and NJ Commission for the Humanities for a program called People and Stories, and from NJ Dept. of Health for a program called As Our Parents Grow Older.
 In 1991 a grant was received from Mercer County Office on Aging to administer the Senior Health Insurance Program (SHIP) for Mercer County, to help elderly and disabled fill out health insurance forms (moved to RWJ-Hamilton in 2001).
 Also, there was a corporate grant for printing and distribution of a booklet “Princeton Area Community Resources for the Elderly,” which has been reprinted and expanded every 2–3 years (now on our website).
-In 1993 PSRC received a grant for a program called Older Adults Transition Assistance which included professional geriatric counseling and consultations, and information and referral (now called Partners in Caring).
+In 1993 PSRC received a grant for a program called Older Adults Transition Assistance which included professional geriatric counseling and consultations, and information and referral (now evolved into Partners in Caring).

 Suzanne Patterson Building